Printing Workshop

 “We haven’t seen ‘Penthesilea’ yet”

-Starting February 21, the special exhibition in the former theatre building of Charlottenburg Palace sheds light for the first time on Käthe Kollwitz’s passion for theatre and its influence on her work.
-It also shows her family’s close connections to the stage during a formative phase of Berlin’s theatre history.
+Starting February 21, the special exhibition in the former Theater building of Charlottenburg Palace sheds light for the first time on Käthe Kollwitz’s passion for theater and its influence on her work.
+It also shows her family’s close connections to the stage during a formative phase of Berlin’s theater history.

 Exclusive guided tours with guest curator Dr Annette Seeler